1 9 3 9

 Deployed for trade

-defence and interception duty in South Atlantic.
+defence and interception duty in

-(Note: German coumerce
+(Note: German commerce

-raiders were active in South Atlantic.)
+raiders were active in

 October Trade defence and interception in continuation.